Fibromyalgia can be especially hard on men.

 In all, 92 people said they had lost their job because of fibromyalgia and 82 had enrolled in the Society Security Disability Insurance program because they could no longer work.

 “Ten years ago I was... a rising star in a major IT company, a father of four kids....
 Today, due to fibromyalgia, I am isolated, living on a disability pension, spending nearly all my time moving from one therapy to another or so tired I cannot function as a human being,” a 40-year-old man said.

 Adjusting work tasks and hours early on could help keep men on the job, the authors of a Finnish study observed.

 “But for some patients the experience of feeling healthy or pain free might be nothing but a fading memory,” they wrote.

-If you have fibromyalgia, you might well do best with your own package of solutions.
+If you have fibromyalgia, you might well do best with .
 It helps to steer clear of standard mistakes — taking opioids or getting fruitless surgery.

 Opioids don’t tend to work for fibromyalgia and may actually promote the underlying hypersensitivity and aggravate symptoms, noted researchers of the Postgraduate Medicine paper.